 High Income Renters in Sacramento

-At SAC-METRO, we are one of the highest ranked Sacramento rental property management teams in the region, and we pride ourselves on finding quality tenants for our clients.
+At Select, we are one of the highest ranked Sacramento rental property management teams in the region, and we pride ourselves on finding quality tenants for our clients.
 Not only do we have a rigorous screening process, but an Apartment List study shows that the number of high-income renters has grown more than 48 percent nationally in the past decade.
 In Sacramento, it’s even higher with a 61 percent increase in high-income renters.
 The study identifies high-income renter households as those that earn at least $100,000 per year.

 So why are the wealthy renting instead of buying?
 It goes back to 2008 when loose lending guidelines lead to a mortgage crisis, forcing homeowners to foreclose on their homes they could not afford.
 Sacramento rental property management teams have seeing the aftermath of the mortgage crisis which has lead to tightened lending regulations and multiple barriers of homeownership.
 Another factor that comes into play giving Sacramento high income renters is that the Bureau of Labor Statistics found that annual wage growth was up just under two percent, while home prices are up more than five percent.